-During year 2023, BVH has continued its journey toward sustainability and being signatory of the Signe Natir pact of Business Mauritius, BVH has embedded the latter's guidelines into its practices.
-In 2023, the pillars Circular Economy and Inclusive Growth have been emphasized.
+During the year 2024, BVH has continued its journey towards sustainability and being signatory of the Signe Natir pact of Business Mauritius, BVH has embedded the latter's guidelines into its practices.
+In 2024, the pillars Biodiversity, Circular Economy, and Inclusive Growth have been highlighted.